atifrahman/HAWK/README.md

 above can be performed by installing this version of JELLYFISH and then running the script 'countKmers' in supplements with necessary modifications.
-This will write the names of sorted k-mer count files in 'sorted_files.txt' and total k-mer count in samples in 'total_kmers.txt'.
+This will write the names of sorted k-mer count files in 'sorted_files.txt' and total k-mer count in samples in 'total_kmer_counts.txt'.

 ## Running HAWK

-Copy 'sorted_files.txt' and 'total_kmers.txt' corresponding to the samples into a folder as well as a file named 'gwas_info.txt' containing three columns separated by tabs giving a sample ID, male/female/unknown denoted by M/F/U and Case/Control status of the sample for each sample.
+Copy 'sorted_files.txt' and 'total_kmer_counts.txt' corresponding to the samples into a folder as well as a file named 'gwas_info.txt' containing three columns separated by tabs giving a sample ID, male/female/unknown denoted by M/F/U and Case/Control status of the sample for each sample.
 For example

 ```